Perspicacity11/MakersWk7-JavascriptWebApps/pills/manipulating_dom_with_javascript.md

 const newElement = document.createElement('p');

 // 2.
 Set its text content
-newElement.innerText = "Hey there, I'm new";
+newElement.textContent = "Hey there, I'm new";

 // 3.
 Append it to the body
 const body = document.querySelector('body');